julialuo/codebase-storr-ramp-up/README.md

 First, let's create an Apollo Express server using GraphQL.

 ### Prerequisites:
 - [TutorialsPoint](https://www.tutorialspoint.com/typescript/index.htm) has a good introductory tutorial of Typescript.
-Typescript is essentially a typed version of Javascript so we recommend going through Javascript tutorials if you aren't familiar with it first.
 Feel free to use go through as much of this tutorial as you need and to use it as a reference.
 - Read *and* code through [this Medium article](https://blog.bitsrc.io/keep-your-promises-in-typescript-using-async-await-7bdc57041308) to understand how the async/await system works in Typescript.
 The Storr codebase has a lot of async/await so this will be useful later on.
 - [This site](https://www.howtographql.com/basics/0-introduction/) has a good introduction to GraphQL (recommended to read through `Introduction` to `Big Picture: Architecture` at least).
 - [The Apollo docs](https://www.apollographql.com/docs/apollo-server/) explains what Apollo Server is.
 Feel free to read through to get a general idea of the Apollo Server, although we would not recommend following the code since it is all in Javascript (not Typescript). `Essentials/Understanding schema concepts` talks more about GraphQL schemas.